Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Introduction

+Here we present an approach to post-hoc explanation in terms of user-selected macro-level interpretable features, building on ideas from the literature on causality and graphical models.
+By employing a causal graphical representation capable of dealing with unobserved confounding, we are able to provide valid causal explanations in terms of macro-level features and distinguish causal features from features merely associated with model predictions due to confounding.
+This is accomplished through the application of causal discovery methods (a.k.a.\ causal structure learning) \citep{spirtes2000causation, pearl2009causality, peters2017elements}.

-We begin by providing some background on causal explanation and the formalism of causal inference, including causal discovery.
-We then describe our proposal for explaining the behaviors of black-box prediction algorithms and present a simulation study that illustrates our ideas.
-We do not introduce a novel algorithm, but rather propose an innovative use of existing causal discovery algorithms in a specialized setting, motivated by conceptual analysis.
-We also apply a version of our proposal to two datasets: annotated image data for bird classification and annotated chest X-ray images for pneumonia detection.
-Our proposal here is substantially different from popular approaches to post-hoc explanation of algorithmic behaviors, which we illustrate by a comparison with some feature importance methods applied to the same data.
-Finally, we discuss potential applications, limitations, and future directions of this work.
+We begin by providing some background on causal explanation and causal modeling, the choice of ``explanatory units'', and the limitations of existing approaches.
+We then describe our causal discovery-based proposal for explaining the behaviors of black-box prediction algorithms.
+We present a simulation study that highlights key issues and demonstrates the strength of our approach.
+We apply a version of our proposal to two datasets: annotated image data for bird classification and annotated chest X-ray images for pneumonia detection.
+Finally, we discuss some applications, limitations, and future directions of this work.